 Net Production Revenue

-Less current income tax adjustment (recorded in revenue)l
+Less current income tax adjustment (recorded in revenue)

 Operating netback per mcf